Bert2Go/HPDevOne/README.md

 On the back it has 1x Power Input, 1x HDMI, 2x DisplayLink, 1x Ethernet, 2x USB 3.0, 1x Speaker Out and in the front it has 1x USB 3.0, 1x USB 3.0/BC1.2, 1x USB-C/BC1.2, 1x Audio Combo.
 The cable to the computer is a USB-C along with an adapter for USB-A!
 *Note: A nice to have is if you use the USB-C port to connect to the HP Dev One, the dock will charge the HP Dev One.
 There is also a version D6000S, which DOES NOT have any audio jacks!
 Info by [raldara on Reddit](https://www.reddit.com/r/Dell/comments/vn617z/comment/ie5bh28/?utm_source=share&utm_medium=web2x&context=3)*
-Where to buy: newegg [New](https://www.newegg.com/black-dell-d6000/p/1DN-0002-000H2)/[Refurbished](https://www.newegg.com/dell-d6000-black/p/1DN-0002-00581), [Amazon](https://www.amazon.com/Dell-452-BCYT-D6000-Universal-Black/dp/B071YTQBXM)
+Where to buy: Newegg [New](https://www.newegg.com/black-dell-d6000/p/1DN-0002-000H2)/[Refurbished](https://www.newegg.com/dell-d6000-black/p/1DN-0002-00581), [Amazon](https://www.amazon.com/Dell-452-BCYT-D6000-Universal-Black/dp/B071YTQBXM)

 - [Pluggable UD-3900C4 USB-C Quad HDMI Docking Station](https://plugable.com/products/ud-3900c4), [Spec Sheet PDF](https://m.media-amazon.com/images/I/61dUzlBY9dL.pdf)
 Where to buy: [new egg](https://www.newegg.com/p/pl?d=9SIA2XBJC65504), [Walmart](https://walmart.com/ip/4VPQ6TK0RRHS), [Insight](https://www.insight.com/en_US/shop/product/UD-3900C4/PLUGABLE%20TECHNOLOGIES/UD-3900C4/Plugable-UD3900C4--docking-station--USBC--14slot--4-x-HDMI--GigE/), [Amazon](https://www.amazon.com/dp/B09TSQYGKS)

 **Important Note**: Some Hubs offer displayLink monitor connectors.
-If you DO NOT already have the display link drivers installed for Pop_OS!, you need to install them in order to use the displayLink ports of your hub.
+If you DO NOT already have the display link drivers installed for Pop!\_OS, you need to install them in order to use the displayLink ports of your hub.
 [Download the displayLink drivers](https://www.synaptics.com/products/displaylink-graphics/downloads/ubuntu).

 ### Chargers